 Knowledge Base

-What are uplink power and downlink power?
+What are uplink power and downlink power in a cellular network?
 How does a cell signal booster improve my cellular connection?

 Uplink and downlink refer to the signals transmitted between a cell tower (base station) and a mobile device like a smartphone or cellular modem (user equipment):